 A: In some circumstances Koi Care products are not suitable for a wildlife pond as the strength of treatment may harm some wildlife e.g tadpoles and frogs.
 Products in the Pond range are suitable and as stated on the label are safe for all fish and wildlife.

-Q: How long should I turn my UV light off when treating a problem?
+Q: Why do I need to turn off my UV when using a medication?

 Q: When is the best time to treat a fish?

 A: Always treat fish when you have time to observe them just in case they react to the treatment.
 Do not treat fish in very hot weather when there is high demand on oxygen levels or last thing at night.

 Q: How long should I wait before re treating with the same treatment?